Renertt/HousePricePredictionKaggle/README.md

 *   **Language:** Python
 *   **Libraries:**
     *   Pandas - for proccessing data
-    *   Scikit-learn - to build the model
+    *   Scikit-learn - to buildштп RandomForest-model
     *   Xgboost - for building XGB-model
     *   Lightgbm - for building LGB-model
     *   Papermill - for one-file-running